microsoft/azure-health-AI-services-samples/samples/ta4h-adaptive-client-blueprint/README.md

    - api key and endpoint of your azure language resource.
 Note that if you are using Text Analytics for Health Container and not the hosted API, you need to specify the url of the container / cluster you are running it and not the language resource billing endpoint.
    - paths to local directories for input (text documents) and output (json results).
 5. You can now build, run and debug the application in Visual Studio.
-6. Alernatively you can run the application from command line using:
+6. Alternatively you can run the application from command line using:
  ```
 dotnet run --launch-profile Ta4hAdaptiveClient-Local
 ```